-Student Services Rubric Exceeds Standard The school has met standard for 3 or more consecutive years.
-Meets Standard The school's English Language Learner program is in good standing.
-The school's Special Education program is in good standing.
-The school's college and career readiness program is in good standing.
+Student Services Rubric Exceeds Standard The school has met standard for 3 or more consecutive years, including the most recently completed school year.
+Meets Standard All of the following are true: The school's English Language Learner program is in good standing; The school's Special Education program is in good standing; The school's college and career readiness program is in good standing; and The school's federal programs are in good standing.
 Approaches Standard The school was informed of or became aware of non-compliance and action to correct the issue was taken within 30 days.
 Does Not Meet Standard The school was informed of or became aware of non-compliance and action to correct the issue was not taken within 30 days.